Youngnovate-Foundation/Django-QuizApp-David/documentation.md

 The app uses Django's authentication system with custom user roles.
 It includes features like progress saving, auto-submit on timeout, and instructor dashboards for viewing participant results.

 **Built with:**
-- Django 4.x (assumed)
+- Django 4.x
-- Python 3.12+
+- Python 3.14
-- Bootstrap for frontend (assumed from templates)
+- Bootstrap for frontend

 **Key Features:**
 - User registration and login with roles (Student/Instructor)